ASoledadU/head-first-java-cliffsnotes-example/chapter-3-primitives-and-references/README.md

 ```

 ## Do's and Dont's of Variable Naming
-- It must start with a letter, underscore, or dollar sign.
+- It must start with a letter, underscore, or a dollar sign.
 You CAN'T start a name with a number.
 - After the first character, you can use numbers as well.
 Just DON'T start it with a number